proteinomics/proteinomics-old/content/credits/index.md

 ### Data sources

 In order to keep all content current with official data sources, proteinomics.org strives to only include data accessible by API.
-If you are the owner or manager of a data set that isn't accessible via API but you think belongs on proteinomics.org, please send a message.
+If you are the owner or manager of a data set that is not accessible via API but you think it belongs on proteinomics.org, please send a message.

 Most data on proteinomics.org come from the from the following sources: